 The user identity, as opposed to an IP address, is an integral component of an effective security infrastructure.
 Knowing who is using each of the applications on your network, and who may have transmitted a threat or is transferring files, can strengthen your security policy and reduce incident response times.
 User-ID enables you to leverage user information stored in a wide range of repositories for visibility, user- and group-based policy control, and improved logging, reporting, and forensics:

-- Create a service account with the minimum set of permissions required to support the User-ID options you enable to reduce your attack surface in the event that the service account is compromised.This is required if you plan to use the Windows-based User-ID agent or the PAN-OS integrated User-ID agent to monitor domain controllers, Exchange servers, Windows clients for user login and logout events.
+- As a best practice, create a service account with the minimum set of permissions required to support the User-ID options you enable to reduce your attack surface in the event that the service account is compromised.This is required if you plan to use the Windows-based User-ID agent or the PAN-OS integrated User-ID agent to monitor domain controllers, Microsoft Exchange servers, or Windows clients for user login and logout events.

 - As a best practice, do not enable client probing as a user mapping method on high-security networks.
 Client probing can generate a large amount of network traffic and can pose a security threat when misconfigured.The way you do this depends on where your users are located and what types of systems they are using, and what systems on your network are collecting login and logout events for your users.
 You must configure one or more User-ID agents to enable User Mapping:

 - Specify the networks to include and exclude from user mapping.As a best practice, always specify which networks to include and exclude from User-ID.
 This allows you to ensure that only your trusted assets are probed and that unwanted user mappings are not created unexpectedly.

 - The firewall uses Authentication Portal to authenticate end users when they request services, applications, or URL categories that match Authentication Policy rules.
 Based on user information collected during authentication, the firewall creates new user mappings or updates existing mappings.
 The mapping information collected during authentication overrides information collected through other User-ID methods.